Man bitten by shark off Miami Beach released from hospital

 “When you see a school of fish, just don’t keep going with the fish,” Liivang, a professional swimmer, said.
 “Just slightly turn and move yourself from the school of fish because after small fish comes a big fish.”

-The victim said he saw the fish swimming around him moments before he was bitten.
+Bowden said he saw the fish swimming around him moments before he was bitten.

+“Luckily, it didn’t hurt.
+It didn’t hurt at all,” he said.
+“I’ve heard shark teeth are like surgeon’s scalpel blades.
+They’re just so sharp, so I think it’s a mix of that and adrenaline.
+I didn’t feel any pain.”

 When asked if he would return to the water any time soon, he said he would take a break from swimming.